 What would actually happen if the United States decided to default on its debt?

-My writing makes complicated topics understandable and relevant.
+I make complicated topics understandable and relevant.

 In this story explaining a new financial product, I compared mutual funds to mix tapes